yugr/rust-slides/talk.md

 Rust seems to put safety ahead of performance:
   - "Rust is a modern systems programming language focusing on safety, speed, and concurrency" ([Rust by Example](https://doc.rust-lang.org/rust-by-example/))
+  - "Rust prioritizes memory safety above all else.
+But speed is a close second" ([Steven Klabnik](https://users.rust-lang.org/t/what-kind-of-performance-rust-is-trying-to-achieve/1674/2))
-  - but at the same time things which would have incurred too much overhead are allowed
+  - but at the same time things which would have incurred too much overhead are disabled
     * e.g. integer overflows not checked in release

 Some Rust's abstractions are NOT zero-cost (or at least less zero-cost than in C++) :